lupiter/lupiter.github.io/threesides.md

 ### Technical

-ThreeSides is available for iPhone, iPod Touch, and iPad.
-It requires [iOS 7](https://www.apple.com/au/ios/).
+ThreeSides will be available for iPhone, iPod Touch, and iPad.
+It requires [iOS 8](https://www.apple.com/au/ios/).